-FEMA Major Disaster Declaration – Florida Severe Storms, Tornadoes and Flooding
+FEMA Major Disaster Declaration – New York Severe Storms and Flooding

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Florida to supplement state, tribal and local recovery efforts in areas affected by severe storms, tornadoes and flooding from April 12 – April 14, 2023.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for areas of the state of New York to supplement state, tribal and local recovery efforts in the areas affected by severe storms and flooding from July 9 – July 10, 2023.
+The following areas has been approved for assistance:

 Public Assistance: